neilyio/ultra-scroll/README.md

 supply pixel scroll information.
 This comes complete with elisp-based scroll interpolation, a timer-based *momentum* phase, etc.

 ### Why are there so many smooth scrolling modes?
 Why is this so hard?
-It's just *scrolling/*…
+It's just *scrolling*…

 Emacs was designed long before mice were common, not to mention modern high-resolution track-pads which send rapid micro-updates ("move up one